 Eight Things You Can Do To Be A Better Human Being

 People are going to be people.
-They are going to fail, make mistakes, and in many other ways hurt you just as you will do all of these same things too.
-There will come a time in your life when you will wish more than anything in this world that you had not said or done something in a moment of anger or weakness.
-You will understand in that time what it means to be forgiven by the one you have offended.
-Never forget that moment, and recall it when someone is genuinely sorry.
-Put things behind you.
+They’re going to fail, make mistakes, and in many other ways hurt you just as you will hurt them.
+There will come a time in your life when you will wish more than anything that you hadn’t said or done a thing that you did in a moment of anger or weakness.
+You’ll understand in that time what it means to be forgiven by the one you have offended.
+Never forget that moment.
+Recall it when someone is genuinely sorry and be eager to put grievances behind you.
 The older you get, or the worse the offense, the more difficult this will be.
 Ask God for help.

 3. Check your motivation